-How to Make a Showstopping Pancake Board Brunch
+How to Make a Showstopping Pancake Charcuterie Board

 Finding the Perfect Board

 A pancake board acts as a frame for the food.
 You'll want a surface area that's larger than a typical cutting board, but big cutting boards are pricey!
 We get it.
-Try these alternative ideas:
+For a family-size meal, you could probably get away with a large cutting board.
+But if you're feeding a crowd, try these alternative ideas:

 - If you have a salvage store nearby, you can often find large butcher block-type pieces of wood that are very reasonably priced.
 Just be sure to scrub it in hot, soapy water before you use it.